-- 2.3.1 A part-time employee is an employee with a workload of less than fifty (50%) percent hired for a specified period of time and at a specified location.
+- 2.3.1 A part-time employee is an employee hired with a workload of less than fifty (50%) percent for a specified period of time and at a specified location.
 It is understood that part-time employees will not be hired for the purpose of displacing regular employees. - 2.3.2 It is understood and agreed that the letter of appointment for all part-time employees shall state an end date which shall serve as notice of termination and there shall be no entitlement to severance pay.
 It is further understood that the College will make every effort to ensure that a letter of appointment will be received prior to the commencement of duties. - 2.3.3 Part-time employees shall be hired only after available work has been offered to all regular employees with less than one hundred (100%) percent of a full workload who are qualified to perform the work.
-The College will make every effort to combine available part-time work to create a regular position before a part-time employee is hired. - 2.3.4 Part-time employees shall be offered additional part-time work provided they are qualified to perform such work subject to Article 9.5. - 2.3.5 Part-time employees shall have seniority for a period of twenty-four (24) months from the end of their last day of employment with the College for the purpose of internal application for job postings.
+The College will make every effort to combine available part-time work to create a regular position before a part-time employee is hired. - 2.3.4 Part-time employees shall be offered additional part-time work provided they are qualified to perform such work subject to Article 9.5.
+Additional workload acquired by Part-time employees in the same academic year will not normally change their Part-time status.
+For clarity, a Part-time employee hired at 40% may pick up additional work totaling more than 50% but will remain Part-time for the academic year. - 2.3.5 Part-time employees shall have seniority for a period of twenty-four (24) months from the end of their last day of employment with the College for the purpose of internal application for job postings.